mhenrixon/sidekiq-unique-jobs/README.md

 end
 ```

-You can refer on all the startegies defined in `lib/sidekiq_unique_jobs/on_conflict`.
+You can refer to all the strategies defined in `lib/sidekiq_unique_jobs/on_conflict`.

 In order to make it available, you should call in your project startup: